The 10 Marketing Shifts Australian Business Owners Need to Win in 2026

 The internet is flooded with generic AI content.
 People trust real experiences and real opinions.

-What’s changing: Proof and perspective beat polish (POV marketing).
+What’s changing: Proof and perspective beat polish.

 What it means for you: If you sound like everyone else, you disappear.